lukeginn/MininingOptimiser/README.md

 Ultimately the Gradient Boosting algorithm was selected.
 This was due to four properties: It's out-of-the-box accuracy, it's speed, it's responsivenes to monotonicity constraints and because it's able to model non-linear interactions between features.
 This non-linear interaction modelling is critical during the optimisation stage, where we try to find the optimal set of flotation settings.

-The iron concentration model and the silica concentration model produced R-squared values of 70% and 70% respectively.
+The iron concentration model and the silica concentration model produced R-squared values of 69% and 72% respectively.
 These are expressed visually in the following plots:

 | ![Model Evaluation Plot](outputs/iron_concentrate_perc_model/model_evaluation_scatter_plot.png) | ![Model Evaluation Plot](outputs/silica_concentrate_perc_model/model_evaluation_scatter_plot.png) |
 |:-------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------:|

 These model accuracies are good, but not impressive.
 However, in the context of optimisation, model accuracy is surprisingly unimportant.
-Consider the thought experiment of having only one variable in a system being modelled.
-The model accuracy may be very low, less than 10%.
-However, if we have a model that is able to perfectly model this one variables impact on the system, then we can perfectly optimize this variable.
+Consider the thought experiment of having only one feature in a system being modelled.
+The model accuracy may be very low, less than 10% for example.
+However, if we have a model that is able to perfectly model this one features impact on the system, then we can perfectly optimize this feature.
 Therefore, we aim to produce a model that can understand features and their interactions, more than a model that can more-accurately predict the target by partial-overfitting.
 As mentioned earlier, monotonicity is a key modelling step that bridges this gap and can turn a model that typically overfits, into a model that is well regularized, potentially underfitting and appopriate for optimisation.

 ### 3. Clustering

-We use clustering techniques to group similar data points together.
-This helps in identifying patterns and trends in the data, which can be useful for further analysis and decision-making.
+Here, the clustering and simulation steps take place.
+First, we create clusters for feed blends and controllable variables independently.
+This way we have an idea of the unique feed blends that pass through the flotation cells in the mineral processing facility.
+Then the controllable variables (air flow and level) in the flotation cell are clustered, so we have an idea of the unique set of settings that have historically been used to optimise the facilities outputs.

  The clustering steps are as follows:

 - **Clustering Processor**: The `ClusteringProcessor` class handles loading data, selecting features, applying clustering algorithms, evaluating clusters, and generating artifacts.
 Various clustering algorithms such as K-Means, DBSCAN, and Agglomerative Clustering are used.
 - **Evaluating Clusters**: The quality of the clusters is evaluated using metrics such as Silhouette Score, Davies-Bouldin Index, and Inertia.